Al-Haqbani/z/README.md

 If you set the environment variables `TELEGRAM_BOT_TOKEN`, `TELEGRAM_CHAT_ID` or `DISCORD_WEBHOOK_URL`, the tool can send alerts when leaks are discovered.
+To query GrayHatWarfare buckets you must supply a valid `GRAYHAT_TOKEN` when prompted or as an environment variable.

 ### Smart JS Scanner